 Each shareholder will have twelve weeks’ exclusive use of the Yacht each year.
 Handover is much the same as if you are chartering a boat.
 However, all the owners know each other and have a financial interest in looking after the Yacht.
 Therefore generally, yachts in syndicates require much less maintenance than charter boats.

 All costs, such as insurance, marina berthing, and maintenance, are divided equally between the shareholders.

 A shareholder can sell a share at any time and leave the Syndicate.
 The selling shareholder decides the value of the share.
 Our experience is shareholders usually stay in a syndicate for about three years, but there is no time limit.

 Mytern is a Bavaria 36 Yacht Syndicate that we formed in 2003.
 It has been successfully operating in the UK as a self-managed syndicate for the past 17 years.
 Syndicate owners have enjoyed 12 weeks of use of the Yacht each year.

-The owners of Mytern operate on the system we developed where we manage the Syndicate for the first year.
+The owners of Mytern operate on the system we developed, where we manage the Syndicate for the first year.
 After the first year, the shareholders elect a member to be the manager and save the cost of our management fee.
-We kept all the papers for the yacht, so Syndicate owners can sell shares whenever they wish for the appropriate brokerage fee.
+We kept all the papers for the yacht, so Syndicate owners could sell shares whenever they wished for the appropriate brokerage fee.

-In the beginning, we did not encourage individuals to communicate with each other as we thought owners would like to remain private.
+Initially, we did not encourage individuals to communicate with each other as we thought owners would like to remain private.
 Inevitably owners made contact and discovered they were part of a group of people who loved to go sailing.
-Now they often sail together and support each other as a group of friends.
+Now they often sail together and support each other as friends.
 In January 2020, the Yacht was put up for sale.
 The current syndicate members are looking to set up a new Syndicate together in the Mediterranean on a bigger Yacht.
 We plan to help them with this as we opened in Barcelona during the early part of 2017.